• Skip to main content

 2-Lentil Lasagna Recipe

-This delicious vegetarian lentil lasagna contains 2 types of lentils as well as a generous amount of vegetables.
+This vegetarian lentil lasagna contains 2 types of lentils, lots of vegetables and a creamy layer of ricotta.

 5 from 4 votes